jstnw/202011-prodev-mo-invoicify-microservices/README.md

 To run this application, you will need to install the following software.

 * [Docker](https://www.docker.com/) for your specific operating system

+To change the implementation of the Node-based services, you'll want to use the following version of Node.

 * Node.js v15+

 There is an _.nvmrc_ file that you can use by typing `nvm use` in the root